-We are lucky enough to have a region with an enviable coastline full of gorgeous beaches.
-It was almost impossible to narrow it down to just a handful of our favourites.
+Great days never leave you, and there's fewer places for a great day while the sun is still shining than the beach!
+We're lucky enough to have a region with an enviable coastline full of gorgeous beaches, so plan your day trip to somewhere new!
 Let us know what your favourite beach is and don’t forget to tag us in your pictures on Instagram.

-A direct train from London Waterloo bring you to Bournemouth and seven miles of award-winning beaches!
+A direct train from London Waterloo bring you to Bournemouth and seven miles of award-winning beaches - as seen in our latest TV advert.
 Nestled beneath a magnificent cliff line, the bay enjoys its own micro-climate, some of the warmest sea temperatures in the UK and stunning views of the Isle of Wight and the Purbecks.
 Whatever you want from a day at the beach, you’ll find it all here.